🎉 DevOps Interview Prep Bundle is live — 1000+ Q&A across 20 topicsGet it →

 bash

-# Can I list pods in production?
+# Can I create pods in production?

-kubectl auth can-i list pods -n production --as alice
+kubectl auth can-i create pods -n production

-kubectl auth can-i list pods \
+kubectl auth can-i delete deployments \

 -n production